mithi/some-udacity-projects/README.md

 ## Histogram Filter
 - Localization using Histogram Filter Algorithm

+## Perception PR 2
+  - A catkin workspace in ROS where a virtual PR2 Robot with an RGBD camera perceives objects and places them on the appropriate dropbox.

+## Point Cloud Recognition
+  - A catkin workspace in ROS that capture features of objects and then train a classifier to correctly identify the objects from a point cloud file.

 ## Related Projects
 - [Particle Filters and Kidnapped Vehicle Project](https://github.com/mithi/particle-filter-prototype)
   - A particle-filter visualization in Python using Bokeh based on Udacity's free A.I. for Robotics course